TDeepanshPandey/data_structure_python/README.md

 - *subtract([iterable-or-mapping])*: Subtracts the count of elements in the iterable from the existing count.

 ### defaultdict
-defaultdict is another dict subclass that returns a default value for missing keys, simplifying handling of missing keys.
+defaultdict is another dict subclass that returns a default value for missing keys, simplifying handling of missing keys. **Default Value, Avoids KeyError and Custom Default Values**.

 ### ChainMap
 ChainMap groups multiple dictionaries into a single mapping.
 Lookups search through the dictionaries from first to last added. **Look-Up Order, Reusability, Dynamic View, Mutable**.